 John Lennon Solo Career

-In 1969 the Beatles had started to split up; it was John Lennon who was the main factor behind this.
-After 1970, John Lennon created a very successful solo career, often with the help of his second wife, Yoko Ono.
-In the early 1970s John Lennon also became a figurehead for the anti war Movement.
+In the early 1970s, John Lennon also became a figurehead for those opposed to the Vietnam War.
 His song “Give Peace a Chance” became an anthem for the anti-war movement.
-Due to his anti war stanc,e the Nixon administration tried to have him deported, but after a long struggle he was able to gain a green card in 1976.
-His song “Imagine” has also become a tremendously influential song; it was voted 'most popular song’ by the British public.
+Due to his anti-war stance, the Nixon administration tried to have him deported, but after a long struggle, he was able to gain a green card in 1976.
+His song “Imagine” has also become a tremendously influential song; it has been voted ‘the most popular song’ by the British public.